wagtail/wagtail/docs/wagtail_search.rst

     Boolean.
 This returns Django's ``request.is_ajax()``.

   ``query``
-    A Wagtail Query object matching the terms.
-The query model provides several class methods for viewing the statistics of all queries, but exposes only one property for single objects, ``query.hits``, which tracks the number of time the search string has been used over the lifetime of the site.
+    A Wagtail ``Query`` object matching the terms.
+The ``Query`` model provides several class methods for viewing the statistics of all queries, but exposes only one property for single objects, ``query.hits``, which tracks the number of time the search string has been used over the lifetime of the site. ``Query`` also joins to the Editor's Picks functionality though ``query.editors_picks``.
+See :ref:`editors-picks`.

 Asyncronous Search with JSON and AJAX
 -------------------------------------